“How does a blind person get dressed?”

 Digital closet apps

-One of my favorite ways to see my clothing up close and person is by using a digital closet app such as Stylebook.
+One of my favorite ways to see my clothing up close is by using a digital closet app such as Stylebook.
 I have all of my clothing, shoes, jewelry, and accessories scanned into this app and tagged with information such as color, size, care instructions, and other helpful information that can help me put together outfits and take care of my clothes.
 I can also arrange outfits within the app and use screen magnification to see details on my clothes and jewelry that I would have otherwise not noticed.

 - Writing Image Descriptions For Red Carpet Outfits